 Yoga poses are meant to train your body to become healthy and supple.
 To achieve this requires consistent practice.
 Each time you do yoga, you will pick up another adjustment that will improve your understanding of a posture, you will find you have a better sense of balance, your body will move into proper alignment more easily, and you will find your body becoming equally strengthened on both sides.

 Proper alignment and good posture will help maintain the natural curve of your spine.
 Keeping that curvature is an important part of maintaining spine health and reducing pain.

 As you practice yoga, your body awareness will also increase.
 Understanding the limitations of your own body is very important, we each gain the most advantage from a pose by doing it to our own body's ability.
 Getting a gentle stretch in the right position for you will give you much more benefit than trying to prove you can stretch further than another person in the room.
 Awareness allows you to use your body as your own meter, telling you what to avoid and what to put a little more effort into.

 Every yoga class includes some form of relaxation at the end.
 Sometimes it is simply lying flat on the floor and allowing your muscles to relax, other times it is a full guided relaxation.
 I prefer to use the second option, guiding you to a deeper feeling of relaxation in your whole body.

-I’ll make a bold claim: if you really give it a chance, for almost anybody, particularly those with back pain, a regular yoga practice will make your life better.
+I’ll make a bold claim: if you really give it a chance, for almost anybody, particularly those with back pain, a regular gentle yoga practice with an experienced teacher or yoga therapist will make your life better.

 Research into Yoga for the Relief of Back Pain